enewe101/node-boiler/README.md

 6) Make a self-signed certificate issued to your development domain name.
 If you've edited `.env.dev`, then all you need to do is run bin/self-sign-cert.sh.
 Commit the three files generated inside <proj>/cert to your project's repo.
+You will need to force the commit because .gitignore is configured to not track anythin uncer <proj>/cert.
 The develpment certificate isn't sensitive.
 But never commit a real certificate for the production server to the repo (the certificate should be revoked immediately if you do).

 7) Fill in the needed info in .keys.dev.
 You should get IDs and secrets for communicating with Facebook, Twitter, and any other OAuth providers.
 You